burtenshaw/wingspan/readme.md

 # TODO

 ## preprocessing
-- [x] improve accuracy of word mask back to ranges
+- [x] word mask back to contiguous ranges
-- [ ] accuracy from mask format to contiguous ranges is f1 0.92
+- [ ] improve accuracy from mask to contiguous ranges is f1 0.92

 ## models
 - [x] use all task specific evaluations